Videos and witness statements shed new light on moments leading up to Alex Pretti shooting

 Much remains unknown about the moments before Pretti’s death, including when he arrived at the scene and what he did before the incidents recorded on camera.

-But video analyzed by CNN so far does not capture any violent actions by protesters, who blow whistles and yell at federal agents – nor does it show Pretti acting violently or holding the handgun that a federal officer removed from his waistband seconds before he was killed.
+But nine bystander videos analyzed by CNN do not show Pretti acting violently or holding the handgun that a federal officer removed from his waistband seconds before he was killed – in stark contrast to Trump administration accounts that he “wanted to do maximum damage and massacre law enforcement,” as Bovino put it in an earlier press conference.
+They also don’t capture any violent actions by protesters, who blow whistles and yell at federal agents.

 “I see nothing that Mr. Pretti did that was unlawful,” said Rob Doar, the president of Minnesota Gun Owners Law Center.
 “The narrative that’s been coming out (of the administration) afterwards, I think is going to have a chilling effect … it’s going to confuse people about the rights that they actually have.”